 Machine learning applied to biomedical questions

-To achieve this ambition new resources that aggregate all published data on oligogenic combinations (DIDA, OLIDA, BOCK) were needed.
-These resources then allowed us to develop the first variant combination pathogenicity prediction methods (VarCoPP 1.0 and 2.0) and the first analysis platform ORVAL that can be freely used to explore patient VCFs.
-In addition a new oligogenic prioritisation approach called Hop was developed as well as a high-quality white-box method called ARBOCK to identify gene pairs that could potentially related to an oligogenic disease, using the knowledge graph BOCK.
-All these resources are also provided as ELIXIR services and via bio.tools.
+To achieve this ambition new resources that aggregate all published data on oligogenic variant combinations and associated diseases were collected, first in DIDA and later in OLIDA (the oligogenic disease database).
+These resources allowed us to develop the first variant combination pathogenicity prediction methods (VarCoPP 1.0 and 2.0) and the first analysis platform ORVAL that can be freely used to explore patient VCFs.

 Theoretical foundations of multi-agent systems

-Delegating decision-making to algorithms or AI
+Delegating decision-making to AI

 What is the effect fo delegating choices in strategic situations to algorithms or an AI system ?
 In the last years we have published a series of experimental and modelling paper on that topic.